 Helen Engelbarts is one of several readers citing Kent as a four-headed language teacher.
-The Eskilstuna band were hugely successful domestically before disbanding amid some serious fanfare last year.
+The Eskilstuna band were hugely successful domestically before disbanding amid some serious fanfare in 2016.

 “I remember how immensely proud I felt when I knew my first Swedish song by heart,” says Engelbarts.

 “It was Den osynlige mannen by Kent.
 Only a short song, not a whole lot of lyrics, but still.
 Made me want to burst with pride.
 There’s a part that goes håll mig flytande and now every time I buy liquid margarine (flytande margarin) or even open my refrigerator door and see the bottle, I hear the voice of Kent’s singer reverberating ‘flyyyyyyytande’.”

 Vick Art Strong echoes these sentiments, telling The Local in a Facebook chat that she missed Kent since they said goodbye to their fans last year.
 And another reader, Sonia France, is slowing making her way though the band’s vast back catalogue: “Thinking about it, the song that got me really hooked was Var är vi nu, it’s so beautiful.”